 Paul also directs the Twin City String Collective.
 More information can be found here.

 Viola & Violin Lessons

 Over the years, Chris has held principal positions in numerous orchestras such as Illinois Symphony Orchestra, Millikin-Decatur Symphony, Peoria Symphony, Missouri Symphony Society, and South Bend Symphony.
-Along with her accomplishments as an orchestral musician Chris has had a long career as a chamber player and as a soloist with orchestra and in recital on both the violin and viola.
+Along with her accomplishments as an orchestral musician Chris has had a long career as a chamber player, as a soloist with orchestra, and in recital on both the violin and viola.
 Chris Bock can be heard on CDs Journeys featuring works of the composer Baksa with the Heim Duo on the MSR Classics label, Celtic Rose by Marita Brake and The Book of Laments by Christopher Pond.